 A leaking toilet is not only a nuisance but also a potential health hazard.
 It can cause water damage to your bathroom, increase your water bill, and even promote the growth of mould and mildew.

 If you need to fix a leaking toilet, it’s important to immediately take action to prevent further damage and protect your health.
-Unfortunately, an overflowing bowl or leaking toilet cistern depends on a range of different factors.
-As you read on, we will discuss what may be causing the issue and how to fix it.

 Understanding the common causes of leaks can help you identify and fix the problem quickly and efficiently, saving you time and money in the long run.